 As you leave the reconstructed barracks, you then walk through the ruins of the original ones.
 Quite possibly the largest display of inhumanity you will ever see.
 There is a brick boundary for each barrack, and a stone number identifies the barrack.

-There are trees lined up symmetrically to lessen the blow.
+There are beautiful trees to lessen the blow.
 Sadly, as beautiful as the trees are, they do nothing to dimmish the reality of what you are seeing.

 There are many memorials at Dachau through the complex.
 I found the memorials touching.
 Germany, while she cannot erase her history, she has accepted it.
 And, most importantly, Germany does not hide or downplay the atrocities.
 There is no sugarcoating.

 Rather, Germany pays respect and uses the opportunity to educate the world.
 Something Plantations in American should consider.